geoscience-community-codes/spatial_density/README.md

 To check if this compiler is installed on your system type:
 >gcc -v

+#### A garbage collector for C and C++
+An improved memory management library is used, The Boehm–Demers–Weiser garbage collector, often simply known as Boehm GC or simply gc.
+On opensuse this library is called gc-devel and libgc1.
+The library is most easily installed via a package manager for your system.
+For information see: https://www.hboehm.info/gc/index.html

 #### R DEPENDENCIES
 The R package 'ks' is required.
 This package calculates the kernel smoothing bandwith using the SAMSE method by Tarn Duong <tarn.duong at gmail.com>.
 The 'ks' package will be downloaded, compiled (gcc needs to be installed for this), and installed.
 The 'ks' package also has some dependencies: R version (≥ 1.4.0), KernSmooth (≥ 2.22), misc3d (≥ 0.4-0), mvtnorm (≥ 1.0-0), rgl (≥ 0.66).
 The dependent packages are downloaded, compiled and installed automatically.